Vermonster/cqf-recommendations/input/pagecontent/interactive-cds.md

 1. Prompt users for required data;
 2. Pre-populate answers based on documented case features and/or inferencing rules;
-3. Confirm pre-populated data;
+3. Confirm pre-populated data; and
-4. Extract new data; and
+4. Extract new data to update the recommendations
-5. Return the latest recommendations

 ### Questionnaire Processing Semantics